1. Plane ticket

 2. Passport

+You must have a passport that is valid for the duration of your stay.
 Depending on the destination, your passport may need to be valid for several months after the end of your stay.
-For example, in New Zealand, your passport must be valid for at least 15 months.

-If you get a new passport after your WHV was issued, contact the relevant services as your WHV is usually linked to the passport you submitted with your application.
+If you get a new passport after your WHV was issued, contact the relevant services, as your WHV is usually linked to the passport you submitted with your application.

 3. Visa, authorisation, or port of entry (POE) letter